jcl-coursera/Getting-and-Cleaning-Data-Project/README.md

 # Getting-and-Cleaning-Data-Project

 The R-script run_analysis.R creates the tidy dataset required for the "Getting and Cleaning Data" course project.
+Running the script creates the output file, **tidydata_project.txt**

-The program requires loading the library dplyr, and placing the R-script in the same directory as the following files:
+The script requires loading the library dplyr, and placing the R-script in the same directory as the following files:

 * X_test.txt
 * subject_test.txt